Click on the term you are interested in to see the definition.

 Platelet Count – A lab test that measures the number of platelets in your blood.
 Platelets are cells that help your blood to clot.
 This test is part of the blood count or complete blood count.15,36

-Platinum-based Chemotherapy – A platinum-based chemotherapy is a type of chemotherapy used to treat ovarian cancer that contains the metal platinum, such as carboplatin and cisplatin.37,38
+Platinum-based Chemotherapy – A platinum-based chemotherapy is a type of chemotherapy used to treat ovarian cancer that contains the metal platinum.37,38

 Premium – The amount that you pay for your health insurance coverage.39